A WARM WELCOME

 Hayfield Family Collection

-Hayfield Family Collection brand was created incorporating the Scally’s original hotel, Killarney Royal, Hayfield Manor in Cork and The Malton (soon to become Great Southern).
-Each hotel is run with the overarching brand values: Create Happiness, Be True, Do Exceptional.
+The Hayfield Family Collection brand was created incorporating the Scally’s original hotel, Killarney Royal, Hayfield Manor in Cork and The Malton (which became Great Southern).
+Each hotel was run with the family’s overarching brand values in mind: Create Happiness, Be True, Do Exceptional.

 2018

 Following years of extensive refurbishment, in January 2018 the hotel reopened under its former name of Great Southern Killarney.
-The new Great Southern resumed its iconic status as Killarney’s Premier Historic Hotel.
-On its return, Great Southern was honoured with a host of awards including Best 4 Star Hotel at 2017 Gold Medal Awards, Conference Venue of the Year National Hospitality Awards, Best Hotel Breakfast 2018 Gold Medal Awards, Bar of the Year for Brownes Bar Bar of the Year Awards.
+The new Great Southern resumed its iconic status as Killarney’s premier historic hotel.

 165th

-On the 165th anniversary of Great Southern, the Management and Staff paid tribute to past guests and colleagues, while looking to the future with a renewed purpose to further and enhance the Great Southern legacy & experience.
+On the 165th anniversary of Great Southern, the management and staff paid tribute to past guests and colleagues, while looking to the future with a renewed purpose to further and enhance the Great Southern legacy and experience.

 2020